ComputationalRNABiology/pyicoteo/pyicoteo_docs/pyicoclip.rst

 .. _proposed: http://www.nature.com/nsmb/journal/v16/n2/full/nsmb.1545.html

-Theoretically, it could be used for any other kind of experiment that involves short reads and doesn't have a valid control.
+This method could in principle be used for any other kind of experiment that involves short reads and doesn't have a valid control.

 Region file
 -------------